chee/lima/readme.md

 ## todo

+- add a weave
-- add noweb support
+- maybe add noweb variable syntax `[[m = 1000]]`
+- investigate some way of declaring dictionaries
-- add the ability to execute codeblocks during weave
+- add the ability to execute codeblocks during tangle and weave
 - add library-of-babel-like functions